 No one is happy all the time, but when does a ‘bad day at the office’ become something more serious?
-Would you or your employees recognise the signs and be able to support someone that is suffering with poor mental health?
+Would you or your employees recognise the signs and be able to support someone that is suffering from poor mental health?

-62% of employees attributed their symptoms of poor mental health to work or said that work was a contributing factor
+62% of employees attributed their symptoms of poor mental health to work or said that work was a contributing factor.

 Employers have a ‘duty of care’ concerning mental as well as physical health but despite this, only 10% of businesses have a robust mental health policy in place.